 Sleep Affects Your Appetite

-Appetite is a silent player in the weight loss gain.
+Appetite is a silent player in weight loss gain.
 Even if you stick to your workout routine and supplement it with body slimming handsets and work-intensive household chores, a big appetite stands in the way of sustainable weight loss.

 Two neurotransmitters, ghrelin and leptin, regulate appetite or the need to eat.
 Ghrelin makes you feel hungry and spikes when the body needs fuel.
 On the other hand, leptin makes you feel full and spikes when the body thinks it has had enough fuel.